curator-wik/curator/README.md

     on whether the operation is a read or a write. ([`Curator\FSAccess` namespace](https://github.com/curator-wik/curator/tree/master/dist/src/FSAccess)).
     This is a performance optimization allowing the updater to read the current state of files via the mounted filesystem even when writes must be performed through a slower method like FTP.
-  * Code that downloads packaged deltas and translates the download to a batch job that applies it on a source tree via the filesystem abstraction layer.
+  * Code that downloads packaged deltas and translates the package to a batch job that applies it on a source tree via the filesystem abstraction layer.
     ([`BatchTaskTranslationService` &](https://github.com/curator-wik/curator/blob/master/dist/src/Cpkg/BatchTaskTranslationService.php)
     friends in the [`Curator\Cpkg` namespace](https://github.com/curator-wik/curator/tree/master/dist/src/Cpkg)).